-While it is impossible to predict the course of the COVID-19 pandemic, outlook is quite good for 2021.
-Since Bhutan is following strict virus eradication policy, the chances of tourism reopening in 2020 and beginning of 2021 are quite low.
+While it is impossible to predict the course of the COVID-19 pandemic, outlook is quite good for second half of 2021.
+Since Bhutan is following strict virus eradication policy, the chances of tourism reopening in the first half of 2021 are quite low.

-We believe that the earliest date for some tourism restrictions to be lifted is Spring 2021.
-By Autumn 2021 tourism should return to normal, since most of the Bhutanese population will be vaccinated and vaccines in general will become available thorough the world.
-Most likely, proof of vaccination will be required to enter Bhutan.
+We believe that by September or October 2021 tourism should reopen, since most of the Bhutanese population will be vaccinated and vaccines in general will become available thorough the world.
+According to tourism reopening protocol draft from Tourism Council of Bhutan, proof of vaccination or alternatively pre-travel and after-arrival negative PCR tests will be required to enter Bhutan.

-You can start planning tours for Spring 2021, anyway better avoid paying any non-refundable advances or other non-retractable commitments.
+You can start planning tours from September 2021 onwards, anyway better avoid paying any non-refundable advances or other non-retractable commitments.
 Any flight tickets you buy should allow date changes and cancellations.

 Is festival schedule affected?

-Spring festivals, including Paro Tshechu, were cancelled as a result of social distancing measures.
-In autumn some festivals are being held without the presence of public.
+Many festivals, including Paro Tshechu, were cancelled as a result of social distancing measures.
+Since autumn 2020, some festivals were being held without the presence of public.
 In case of tourism reopening in 2021, we expect festivals to be held as scheduled.

 If I already booked the trip to Bhutan, should I cancel?

-If your trip was supposed to start before the end of 2020 or in the beginning of 2021, you should definitely reschedule or cancel.
+If your trip was supposed to start before the summer of 2021, you should definitely reschedule or cancel.
 Although authorities did not indicate anything clearly, we believe there is zero chance for borders to open that soon.
-If your tour is planned for Spring 2021 onwards, you might keep fingers crossed and wait.
+If your tour is planned for June 2021 onwards, you might keep fingers crossed and wait.

 What is Firefox Tours policy towards COVID-19 cancellations?

 Firefox Tours did refund the full amount paid for the tours to all guests who didn't reschedule their trips for later period.
-Only exception are payment fees which were already taken by the banks and thus can't be refunded.
+Only exception are banking fees which were already deducted and thus can't be refunded.
 We will keep this policy towards all COVID-19 related tour cancellations until the situation gets officially back to normal.
 We are also trying to return full amount paid to us to purchase flight tickets, anyway this depends on airlines' policies.

 If your tour operator is not willing to refund you, kindly read How to get refund from canceled Bhutan tour due to COVID-19 blog post.
 Hopefully it will help you to fix your problem.